licitdev/docs/configuration/data-model/collections.md

 :::tip

-Assuming a User has [access permissions](/configuration/users-roles-permissions), hidden Collections can still be viewed.
+Assuming a user has [access permissions](/configuration/users-roles-permissions), hidden collections can still be viewed.
 They must right-click on the Navigation Bar and choose <span mi icon>visibility</span> **Show Hidden Collections**.

 :::